-How violations automatically close
+How incidents automatically close

-When a violation closes automatically:
+When an incident closes automatically:

 - The closing timestamp is backdated to the start of the recovery period.

 - The evaluation resets and restarts from when the previous incident ended.

 All conditions have an incident time limit setting that will automatically force-close a long-lasting incident.